ClaireLevy/explant_and_HVE_cell_sup_MSD_analysis/MSD_panels_1_2_3_HVE_sup_analysis.md

 Plots of analyte concentrations
 -------------------------------

+These samples were diluted 1:2 so I multiplied the concentrations by 2 to estimate the stock concentration of the supernatents.
 Black points show the means.

 Caveats
 -------